hd-code/typescript-snippets/README.md

 ### Helpful commands

-- `npm run build` will compile and minify the project to `build/`
+- `npm run build` will compile and minify the TypeScript snippets to `build/`
-- `npm run deploy` will lint the project, run all tests and if all goes well compile and minify the project to `build/`
+- `npm run check` will typecheck the TypeScript snippets with the TypeScript compiler
-- `npm run lint` will check and fix to some degree the syntax of the TypeScript files in `src/` and `test/`
+- `npm run lint` will check the syntax of the TypeScript files in `src/` and `test/`
+- `npm run lint-fix` will resolve some of the linter errors – use carefully
+- `npm run deploy` will check and lint the TypeScript snippets, run all tests and, if all goes well, compile and minify the project to `build/`
 - `npm test` will run all tests in `test/` and log the results